luciotato/LiteScript/devel/generated-js/v0.8/lite-to-c/interfaces/Iterable.lite.md

 b) The "Iterator" *interface* consisting of a method "next" returning the next object in the sequence.
 (*generators* support the *Iterator* interface, they have a method "next()")

-Generators API is designed to conform the *Iterable* and *Iterator* interfaces.
+The Generators API is designed to conform the *Iterable* and *Iterator* interfaces.

 #### To make your own class *iterable* in ES6 you need to: